adamva/CMPUT404-assignment-css-hell/README.md

 =================
 ## Part 1:
 - All gutenberg files (1.html, 2.html, 3.html) have a `<link>` tag that points to a shared [CSS file](static/gutenberg.css) `static/gutenberg.css`.
+- All gutenberg files (1.html, 2.html, 3.html) have a `<!-- rev: $xjofEj4$x -->` comment under the `<title>` tag and indicates the file's revision number for this project only.
+The revision number is a random 6 alphanumeric string that has no association with Project Gutenberg or the book's content.
 - All gutenberg files (1.html, 2.html, 3.html) have a `<class="first-paragraph">` added to the first `<p>` of each chapter.
 - All gutenberg files (1.html, 2.html, 3.html) have a `<div class="book-info">` at the top of the page for information related to Project Gutenberg, and book's title, publication, and language.
 - All gutenberg files (1.html, 2.html, 3.html) have a `<div class="book-license">` at the bottom of the page for information related to the Project Gutenberg's licence for the book.